Urviskumar/Super-Resolution-Convolutional-Neural-Network-SRCNN-/README.md

 In the context of your SRCNN model output, the bilinear and bicubic measurements can be used as baseline comparisons to evaluate the performance of the SRCNN model.
 The SRCNN model aims to produce higher resolution images that are closer to the original high-resolution images than those produced by bilinear or bicubic interpolation methods.
 </p>
-Lets take an example of one of the set 5 dataset output , flwoers: Its Bilinear and Bicubic value that we got are:<br><br>
+Lets take an example of one of the Set5 dataset output , flwoers: Its Bilinear and Bicubic value that we got are:<br><br>

 Bicubic:<br>
 Degraded Image:<br>